Literature (card game)

 Literature is a card game for 6 or 8 players in two teams using a shortened version of the standard 52-card pack.
 The game is sometimes called Fish or Canadian Fish, after the similar Go Fish, or Russian Fish.
-It is played in Tamil Nadu and Kerala in southern India and in parts of North America.
+It is played in southern India and in parts of North America.

 Rules

 The following rules are based on John McLeod's version at pagat.com: